Knowledge Center Monthly Newsletter - June 2025

 Associate your resource to a web ACL

 First, create your web ACL in AWS WAF.
 Then, associate your resource to that web ACL to allow AWS WAF to monitor incoming requests.
-Check if your resource integrates with AWS WAF.
+If you can't directly integrate your resource with AWS WAF, then review the following alternatives.
+For more information, see Resources that you can protect with AWS WAF.

-For Amazon Elastic Cloud Compute (Amazon EC2) instances: Front your Amazon EC2 instance with an Application Load Balancer or CloudFront distribution.
+- For Amazon Elastic Compute Cloud (Amazon EC2) instances, create an Application Load Balancer or CloudFront distribution.
 Then, associate the distribution with a web ACL.

-For Amazon Elastic Kubernetes Service (Amazon EKS) clusters: Front your Amazon EKS cluster with an Application Load Balancer.
+- For Amazon Elastic Kubernetes Service (Amazon EKS) clusters, create an Application Load Balancer.
 Then, associate the Application Load Balancer with a web ACL.
-For a detailed implementation, see Protecting your Amazon EKS web apps with AWS WAF.
+For more information, see Protecting your Amazon EKS web apps with AWS WAF.

 Review incoming requests to optimize your rules

-Then, store your logs on Amazon Simple Storage Service (Amazon S3), or Amazon CloudWatch.
-Use Amazon Athena or CloudWatch Logs Insights to query the logs and identify patterns.
+After you determine common request patterns, store your logs on Amazon Simple Storage Service (Amazon S3) or Amazon CloudWatch.
+To query the logs and identify patterns, use Amazon Athena or CloudWatch Logs Insights.

 Finally, create an AWS WAF rule in Count mode that verifies incoming requests, and then set the rule to Block: